-As a 457(b) deferred compensation plan.
+The DCP is a 457(b) deferred compensation plan.
 Your contribution can be made pre-tax and/or Roth, and you get to choose your investment funds from the Washington State Investment Board’s menu of options.
-Your investments grow tax free until you’re ready to withdraw them at retirement.
+Your investments grow until you’re ready to withdraw them at retirement.
 Because DCP is a voluntary savings program, you can start, stop, or change your contributions at any time.
 Any changes to your contribution rate will be effective as soon as the DRS processes your request and provides instructions to the University.

 Learn more and enroll